hapax/hapax.github.io/assets/chuzenji.md

 systems with broader responsibilities and margins of error: religion, philosophy, art, humour.

-By the ramp is a splendid illustration of England's hypothesis: wildflowers sprouting through the gravel of a tumbledown plot.
+By the ramp, wildflowers sprout through the gravel of a tumbledown plot, a representative instance of England's hypothesis.
-Presiding over this growth is a rusted lean-to, concealing in all probability nothing more exotic than rakes and tire-chains.
-But I am reminded of the Shinto shrines that dot the country like autumn mushrooms, and something about the lean-to, in its state of *sabi* decrepitude, gives it the air of a makeshift altar.
+But perspective guides my thoughts along this linear strip of growth to the rusted lean-to

 <figure>
     <div style="text-align:center"><img src ="/images/photos/lake5.png" />